George Washington's relations with the Iroquois Confederacy

 Image of the Ohio River, a region historically inhabited by various Native American tribes.

 George Washington met with Native American tribal leaders multiple times throughout his life, both during his service as a British officer and later as a leader in the emerging United States.
 His interactions with Indigenous nations were particularly significant in the context of the contested Ohio River Valley.
-In 1753, during the lead-up to the French and Indian War, Washington was sent as a British emissary to the Iroquois Confederacy and to deliver a message to French forces demanding their withdrawal from territory claimed by Britain.
+In 1753, during the lead-up to the French and Indian War, Washington was sent as a British emissary to the Haudenosaunee Confederacy and to deliver a message to French forces demanding their withdrawal from territory claimed by Britain.

 In 1770, during the period between the French and Indian War and the American Revolutionary War, Washington traveled to the Ohio River Valley and met with Native American leaders to discuss land and settlement.
 These meetings were part of broader colonial interests in expanding westward, often at odds with Native American sovereignty and territorial claims.

 During and after the Revolutionary War, Washington and his administration continued to engage in diplomacy with Indigenous nations.
 These interactions were part of the early formation of U.S. Native American policy, which attempted to address ongoing conflicts between settlers and Native peoples, though often through treaties that resulted in land loss for tribes.

 The Ohio River Valley, which follows the Ohio River and spans parts of present-day New York, Pennsylvania, Maryland, West Virginia, Kentucky, Ohio, Indiana, and Illinois, was a region of strategic and economic importance.
 In the mid-18th century, it was claimed by both France and Britain, as well as by numerous Native American nations.
 Tensions over control of the region contributed directly to the outbreak of the French and Indian War in 1754.

 During the Revolutionary War, the Ohio Valley became a contested frontier zone.
-The Iroquois Confederacy experienced internal divisions, sometimes referred to as an "Iroquois Civil War," with nations such as the Seneca and Mohawk siding with the British, while others, including the Oneida and Tuscarora, allied with the American revolutionaries.
+The Haudenosaunee Confederacy experienced internal divisions, sometimes referred to as an "Iroquois Civil War," with nations such as the Seneca and Mohawk siding with the British, while others, including the Oneida and Tuscarora, allied with the American revolutionaries.
 Some other groups, such as the Lenape (Delaware), also became involved, with alliances often influenced by shifting local dynamics and survival strategies in the face of war and encroachment.